Dreams (Gabrielle song)

 "Dreams" is a song by British singer and songwriter Gabrielle.
 It was written by Gabrielle and Tim Laws and produced by Richie Fermie for her debut studio album, Find Your Way (1993).
 Released by Go!
-Beat as Gabrielle's debut single, "Dreams" entered the UK Singles Chart at number two, which was the highest chart entry a debut act had obtained in the United Kingdom at that time before reaching number one for three weeks in June 1993.
+Beat Records as Gabrielle's debut single, "Dreams" entered the UK Singles Chart at number two, which was the highest chart entry a debut act had obtained in the United Kingdom at that time before reaching number one for three weeks in June 1993.
 In the United States, the song peaked at numbers 26 and 27 on the Billboard Hot 100 and Cash Box Top 100, respectively, becoming Gabrielle's highest-charting song there.
-The song's music video was directed by Kate Garner.
+The song's accompanying music video was directed by Kate Garner.

 "Dreams" is widely seen as Gabrielle's signature song, and its lyrics inspired the title of her greatest hits compilation Dreams Can Come True, Greatest Hits Vol. 1 (2001).
 The song is featured heavily in the 1999 Paul Thomas Anderson film Magnolia, where William H. Macy's downtrodden character Donnie Smith plays the song repeatedly as a motivational aid.
 In 2013, Gabrielle re-recorded the track with producer Naughty Boy for her compilation album Now and Always: 20 Years of Dreaming.